tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Dependency Injection

-It’s useful to compare the above style of polymorphism, to a functional approach to dependency injection:
+It’s useful to compare the above style of polymorphism to a functional approach to dependency injection:

 ```javascript
 class Person {